Flamenco/stackeditpro/Features.md

 ### Page-Title Extension

-We added a syntax for adding titles to your pages without needing to use a heading.
-This results in the having a nice page name that does not get added in your heading or table of contents.
+We added a syntax for adding titles to your pages without needing to use  headin Tis results in the having a nice page name that does not get added in your heading or table of contents.
 It also allows for a separate *page-title* CSS style.

 Page titles add a nice look to your documents, especially when using the navigation arrows to read across multiple pages.